Years 0-10 Draft Curriculum Feedback

 - Principle 5: The curriculum is regularly reviewed through research on effective practice to make sure it is fit for purpose.

-When considering what to include in your feedback, you may wish to format your feedback as recommended by Technology Educators’ (TENZ) who have provided a General Guide for any subject and other subject associations have also provided some specific guidance.
+Technology Educators’ (TENZ) provided a General Guide for any subject and other subject associations have also provided some specific guidance.

 Structure